The end of an era … and start of a new one

 When we bought our store from my friend Randy Tracy, it was a small store smack in the middle of downtown Red Lodge, Montana, right across the street from the iconic Red Lodge Café.
 It was called the Broadway Bookstore, although I changed the name when I discovered that (a) Broadway Books is trademarked by Random House, and (b) there was an “adult” bookstore called Broadway Books & Videos just an hour away.

 When I took over the store, it was mostly used books, and the new books were predominantly local history and guidebooks.
 Over the next few years, we shifted the focus to be more about new books, finally eliminating the used books entirely when the library a few blocks away started doing monthly used book sales (it’s hard to compete with 25 cent books).
 We tried many experiments, some of which succeeded wildly (like our tea bar), and some of which flopped horribly (like greeting cards).
-Luckily, we’ll be keeping all of the really good stuff in the move to Billings.

 The store has been a family affair.
 I’ve been there full-time and Kathy’s been there part-time for as long as we’ve owned it.
 Both of our kids have worked at the store (one is still there, as the Tea Bar Manager).
 When we were publishing the Red Lodge Local Rag, the office was in the back of the bookstore.
 When the Local Rag book came out last winter, it launched at the bookstore.
 Our grandson is as comfortable in the store as he is at our house.